Where do you live?

 What about your kids and school?

-Our kids attend a fantastic little one teacher school in the nearby village.
+Our younger two kids attend a fantastic little one teacher school in the nearby village, while Hannah now attends high school in the nearest town (about 20km away).
 I write about some of the issues we will face in the future with their schooling here.

 Are you glad you moved to the country?

-Do you get up early and cook breakfast, and spend your days baking, and all those ‘farmers wife’ type of things?
+Do you get up early and cook breakfast, and spend your days baking, and all those ‘farmers wife’ types of things?

 No is the simple answer.
 Particularly to the getting up early part.
 I work full time in the nearest town as a teacher.
 I teach Food Technology, Hospitality, and Textiles, so I do a lot of cooking, but life with 3 kids and a farm is not all baking and preserving.
 I talk more about what an average day looks like here.